ALTR8/brewdog-react-native/README.md

 Created using the BrewDog API, an open source API associated with, but not created or maintained by Brewdog.

+Type exp://exp.host/@alroth8/brewdog-beer into the brewdog app to enjoy the hosted Brewdog experience!

 ## Prerequisites

 - Download the Expo app. (https://expo.io) - this app was created with Create React Native App and has not yet been ejected.
 It is currently hosted as a standalone app on Expo.